Annie-droid98/cityscienceinvasion/README.md

 Than you have to download the csv EichhörnchenPublisheruntil100obs.csv and EichhörnchenPublisher(Mammalia,Amphibia,Reptilia,Aves).csv
 Now you can execute the Skript_Counting_10kmcitizenscience_all_pub.R to count the different species for the model using citizen science and the model for all publishers or SkriptVertebrata.R for the models using "Vertebrata" observation as a reference taxon for normalisation

-Use the Skript1.25Models.R to model the glmmms for the models using mammalia observations as a reference taxon for normalisation and the models using "vertebrata" as a reference taxon for normalisation
+Use the Skript1.25Models.R to model the glmmms using mammalia observations as a reference taxon for normalisation and the models using "vertebrata" as a reference taxon for normalisation